J. R. Hildebrand

 John Randal Hildebrand Jr. (born January 3, 1988) is an American race car driver.
-He currently competes in the IndyCar Series driving part-time in the No. 11 Chevrolet for AJ Foyt Enterprises.
+He last competed in the IndyCar Series driving part-time in the No. 11 Chevrolet for AJ Foyt Enterprises.
 Hildebrand won the 2009 Indy Lights championship and came close to winning the 2011 Indianapolis 500, hitting the wall on the final corner of the race and crossing the line in second place.

 Early career

-At the age of 14, Hildebrand started racing go karts in the Jim Russell Arrive and Drive Championship at Infineon Raceway in Northern California; winning not only his first race but the championship that year.
+At the age of fourteen, Hildebrand started racing go karts in the Jim Russell Arrive and Drive Championship at Infineon Raceway in Northern California; winning not only his first race but the championship that year.
 In 2003, he raced in the Jr. 80cc Shifter class finishing a close second, and at the end of that year made the transition from karts to cars by winning the Jim Russell Graduate Runoffs; racing in Formula Russell in 2004.
 That year, he went on to win the series championship; also participating in the Red Bull Driver Search.
 He then moved up to Pacific F2000 in 2005; finishing second overall as rookie of the year, also being chosen for the Team USA Scholarship, earning him a ride in the Formula Palmer Audi Autumn Trophy, in which he finished third.
-In 2006, he dominated the U.S. F2000 National Championship; winning the championship and 12 out of 14 races.
+In 2006, he dominated the U.S. F2000 National Championship; winning the championship and twelve out of fourteen races.

 In recognition of his impressive 2006 performance, Hildebrand won the Gorsline Scholarship and was elected to the AARWBA All American Auto Racing First Team.

 Atlantics and Indy Lights

 For 2007, he moved to the Champ Car Atlantic series, driving for Newman Wachs Racing.
 He finished seventh in points and was the top US rookie in the series.
-After the season's conclusion he made 2 starts for RLR-Andersen Racing in the Indy Pro Series.
+After the season's conclusion he made two starts for RLR-Andersen Racing in the Indy Pro Series.
 Hildebrand then went on to contest the entire series schedule, which was renamed the Firestone Indy Lights Series, for RLR-Andersen in 2008.
 He captured his first series win in the fourth race of the season at Kansas Speedway, his second start on an oval.
-He finished 5th overall in the 2008 championship.
+He finished fifth overall in the 2008 championship.

 For the 2009 season he signed with defending championship-winning team AGR-AFS Racing, and after winning four races and taking five pole positions, he eventually claimed the title at the penultimate round at Chicagoland.
-That year he also competed in the final round of the A1 Grand Prix series for A1 Team USA at Brands Hatch, finishing 4th in the Sprint race.
+That year he also competed in the final round of the A1 Grand Prix series for A1 Team USA at Brands Hatch, finishing fourth in the Sprint race.
 He was again elected to the AARWBA All American Auto Racing First Team for 2009.